louiscb/TI-Linux-machine/peripheral-mapping.md

 ## Keyboard mapping

 CalcX means the wire number on the wires coming out of the calculator keyboard.
 Going from 1 to 18 looking from the backside of the calculator.
+We use the last 14 wires as the first four are reserved for the on button which is no longer used.

 ```
 GPIO2 - calc5
 GPIO3 - calc6
-GPIO4 - calc7
+GPIO5 - calc7
-GPIO17 - calc8
+GPIO6 - calc8
-GPIO27 - calc9
+GPIO9 - calc9
-GPIO22 - calc10
+GPIO10 - calc10
-GPIO25 - calc11
+GPIO11 - calc11
-GPIO7 - calc12
+GPIO13 - calc12
-GPIO5 - calc13
+GPIO15 - calc13
-GPIO12 - calc14
+GPIO16 - calc14
-GPIO6 - calc15
+GPIO19 - calc15
-GPIO13 - calc16
+GPIO20 - calc16
-GPIO16 - calc17
+GPIO26 - calc17
-GPIO19 - calc18
+GPIO27 - calc18
 ```